 High Chances of Injuries

-Goalkeepers often have to deal with a lot of physical contacts.
+Goalkeepers often have to deal with a lot of physical contact.
 Goalkeepers are constantly being pushed and pulled by opposing players, which can take a toll on their bodies.
 The chances of injuries are also high for goalkeepers than in other positions because they constantly have to dive.

 Mentally Tough Position